-- Reviews the CEO's recommendations with respect to the Senior Executive team and provides appropriate recommendations to the Board. - Assesses CEO's current year performance and remuneration outcomes against agreed targets, formulating a recommendation to the Board. - Provides appropriate recommendations to the Board of the amount of the CEO's fixed remuneration, and appropriate STI and LTI targets for the future measurement period, considering general performance, market conditions and other external factors
+CEO REMUNERATION COMMITTEE BOARD Assesses each Senior Executive's Reviews the CEO's recommendations Reviews the Remuneration current year performance based on with respect to the Senior Executive Committee's recommendations. actual outcomes relative to agreed Team and provides appropriate Approves current year STI and LTI targets, general performance and recommendations to the Board. payments. market conditions.
+Assesses CEO's current year Approves the remuneration and Provides appropriate recommendations performance and remuneration remuneration structure for the future to the Remuneration Committee on outcomes against agreed targets, measurement period, including STI incentive payments for the current year. formulating a recommendation and LTI targets. to the Board.
+Provides appropriate recommendations to the Remuneration Committee Provides appropriate recommendations of the amount of fixed remuneration. to the Board of the amount of the CEO's appropriate STI targets and STI fixed remuneration, and appropriate payments for the future STI and LTI targets for the future measurement period. measurement period, considering general performance, market conditions and other external factors.